less-lab-uva/CS4501-Fall2022/labs/lab6.md

 Next comes the custom test `test_following`.
 **Your task**: parts of this test have been removed, and you will need to implement them.
 As the test stands, it records the start time, and then loops for the `test_duration` specified as a parameter.
 During this time it listens to messages on the `/ship_followed` topic.
 You must modify this test such that once the ship has been detected on the `/ship_followed` topic, you assert that it never becomes undetected.

+**NOTE:** The `test_duration` must be at least long enough to demonstrate that your drone can reach the required altitude and then perform the scenario; for example, for the hovering scenario 30-45 seconds is likely sufficient depending on how long your drone takes to reach the required altitude.

 Once you have updated the test, use the `rosttest` command to run it.
 It should eventually pass as shown below:

 ```